 The Advisory Agreement expires on December 31 of each year; however, it is renewable by us, subject to a determination by the Independent Trustees, that the Advisor's performance has been satisfactory.
-Our advisory fee was 0.70% during each of 2014 and 2013, and 0.65% during 2012, of our average invested real estate assets, as derived from our consolidated balance sheet.
-In December of 2014, based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the Advisory Agreement was renewed for 2015 pursuant to the same terms as the Advisory Agreement in place during 2014 and 2013.
+Our advisory fee was 0.70% during each of 2015, 2014 and 2013 of our average invested real estate assets, as derived from our consolidated balance sheet.
+In December of 2015, based upon a review of our advisory fee and other general and administrative expenses, as compared to an industry peer group, the Advisory Agreement was renewed for 2016 pursuant to the same terms as the Advisory Agreement in place during the last three years.

 The average real estate assets for advisory fee calculation purposes exclude certain items from our consolidated balance sheet such as, among other things, accumulated depreciation, cash and cash equivalents, base and bonus rent receivables, deferred charges and other assets.
 The advisory fee is payable quarterly, subject to adjustment at year-end based upon our audited financial statements.
 In addition, the Advisor is entitled to an annual incentive fee equal to 20% of the amount by which cash available for distribution to shareholders for each year, as defined in the Advisory Agreement, exceeds 15% of our equity as shown on our consolidated balance sheet, determined in accordance with generally accepted accounting principles without reduction for return of capital dividends.
 The Advisory Agreement defines cash available for distribution to shareholders as net cash flow from operations less deductions for, among other things, amounts required to discharge our debt and liabilities and reserves for replacement and capital improvements to our properties and investments.
-No incentive fees were paid during 2014, 2013 or 2012 since the incentive fee requirements were not achieved.
-Advisory fees incurred and paid (or payable) to UHS amounted to \$2.5 million during 2014, \$2.4 million during 2013 and \$2.1 million during 2012 and were based upon average invested real estate assets of \$363 million, \$338 million and \$326 million during 2014, 2013 and 2012, respectively.
+No incentive fees were paid during 2015, 2014 or 2013 since the incentive fee requirements were not achieved.
+Advisory fees incurred and paid (or payable) to UHS amounted to \$2.8 million during 2015, \$2.5 million during 2014 and \$2.4 million during 2013 and were based upon average invested real estate assets of \$401 million, \$363 million and \$338 million during 2015, 2014 and 2013, respectively.

 Leases: We commenced operations in 1986 by purchasing properties of certain subsidiaries from UHS and immediately leasing the properties back to the respective subsidiaries.
-The hospital leases were entered into at the time we commenced operations and provided for initial terms of 13 to 15 years with up to six additional 5-year renewal terms.
-The current base rentals and lease and rental terms for each hospital leased to subsidiaries of UHS are provided below.
+Most of the leases were entered into at the time we commenced operations and provided for initial terms of 13 to 15 years with up to six additional 5-year renewal terms.
+The current base rentals and lease and rental terms for each facility are provided below.
 The base rents are paid monthly and each lease also provides for additional or bonus rents which are computed and paid on a quarterly basis based upon a computation that compares current quarter revenue to a corresponding quarter in the base year.
 The hospital leases with subsidiaries of UHS are unconditionally guaranteed by UHS and are cross-defaulted with one another.